Mike Lazaridis

-Early life
+Early life and education

-Lazaridis was born in Istanbul, Turkey, to Pontic Greek parents, Nick and Dorothy Lazaridis with original lineage to the island of Chios.
-He was five years old when his family moved to Canada in 1966, settling in Windsor, Ontario.
+Mike Lazaridis was born on March 14, 1961, in Istanbul, Turkey, to Pontic Greek parents, Nick and Dorothy Lazaridis, Mike Lazaridis' lineage derives from the Greek island of Chios.
+In 1966, when he was five years old, his family moved to Canada, settling in Windsor, Ontario.
 At age 12, he won a prize at the Windsor Public Library for reading every science book in the library.